 Bed with Pillows and Blankets

 Adopting a hairless cat is quite the celebration!
 Finding Sphynx accessories to decorate your home will be a common theme before you know it.
 We love these throw pillows!
-Any of them are available at Amazon by clicking the image.
+Any of them are available on Amazon by clicking the image.

 If you live in a very cold climate you might want to invest in a heated cat bed or an animal heating pad to make those winter nights cozy.
-This isn’t essential but it’s available.

 Collar and Leash